 If you’re a writer seeking tools to help you with tasks such as research, organization, and formatting, you’ve probably heard of Scrivener, the writing software created by Literature and Latte.
 For quite a few years, Scrivener has been one of the leading and most comprehensive software suites made exclusively for writers.
-There have been several important updates over the years and the current version, Scrivener 3, is now available for Mac while Windows users can expect the update to be released shortly.
+There have been several important updates over the years and the current version, Scrivener 3, is now available for both Mac and Windows users.

 This review is designed for people who are new to Scrivener as well as anyone who has an older version and may not be familiar with the update.
 Whether you ultimately choose to use Scrivener or a competing product, you owe it to yourself to learn the various features and benefits of this renowned software product for writers.

 Overview: What Can Scrivener Do For You?

 Scrivener is a tool for serious writers.
 It helps you in a variety of ways.

 - Helps you organize long writing projects such as novels, nonfiction books, academic papers, even scripts.

 - Simplifies Editing is an essential part of any writing project.
 Scrivener has many tools to help you edit more efficiently whether it’s correcting simple errors or restructuring entire sections and chapters.